docongminh/CU-optimize-checker/README.md

-# In local testing progrocess, will public soon !
+# In local testing process, will public soon !